Where 'Futures Ready' Came From

 I started using 'futures ready' when I was working with organisations to to help them to infuse their strategy processes with foresight.
 I was focused on process then and wrote and talked about futures ready strategy.
 Now my focus is on futures ready organisations.

-I have realised that strategy is an important but not the only part of the story about how organisations become futures ready.
-Great strategy doesn't necessarily mean an organisation is prepared for the future, and the increasing number of examples about strategic implementation failing is an indicator of this.
+Effective strategy is an critical but not the only part of the story about how organisations become futures ready.
+Great strategy doesn't necessarily mean an organisation is prepared for its possible futures, and the increasing number of examples about strategic implementation failing is an indicator of this.
 People who work together to make their organisations futures ready are also an essential part of the story.
 This section of the site explores how my idea of futures ready emerged and how I use it today.

 Becoming Futures Ready

 To move beyond the belief that strategic planning still works in a rapidly changing world and that senior managers have magic powers to predict the future, we first need to challenge the assumption that strategic planning helps organisations become futures ready.
 All it does is create a set of actions to do today that, as is often said, are out of date as soon as the plan is printed.